sreecharan04/ECN-try-once-in-ns3/README.md

 # ECN-try-once-in-ns3
-This project to implement ECN+/TryOnce in ns-3.
+This project is to implement ECN+/TryOnce in ns-3.